gchq/stroom-docs/install-guide/upgrades/6_to_7_upgrade.md

 ### Stop the stack

-Stop the stack but start up the database.
+Stop the stack (stroom and the database) then start up the database.
 Do this using the v6 stack.
 This ensures that stroom is not trying to access the database.